Select Region/Language

 As circumstance would have it, Robinson was the 40th draft pick in 2014.
 Instead of the million dollar-plus contract he had been dreaming of, his career started off much more modestly.

-Budgeting continues to be the cornerstone of Robinson’s finances, something Kraker has helped him hone.
-Robinson’s current budget balances his spending, which includes supporting his two-year old daughter, Ariana, and maintaining homes in Sacramento and Indianapolis, a holdover from his time as a Pacer.
-His budgeting also has an eye on the future.
+Budgeting continues to be the cornerstone of Robinson’s finances — something his private wealth advisor has helped him hone.
+His current budget balances his spending, which includes supporting his daughter, Ariana, and maintaining homes in Sacramento and Indianapolis.

 Robinson has also had to learn bigger money lessons, like saying no to friends and family who wanted to cash in on his success.